 OBR was first established in Oxford in July of 2011 as a forum to help facilitate the interaction between industry and academics.
 After growing out of term to over 500 members, OBR evolved quickly and expanded to Cambridge and London in autumn of 2011, though many of its core leadership team still remain in Oxford.
 OBR has many strong partnerships with industry and academic organisations in Oxford, regularly holding events in the department of biochemistry and Saïd business school at the University of Oxford.
-Please contact the chapter president Anna French for enquiries regarding industry partnerships and joining the OBR-Oxford team.
+Please contact the chapter president Peter Crane for enquiries regarding industry partnerships and joining the OBR-Oxford team.